 The problem is not the merge, the problem is the fact that the “new W3C” is going in the direction of making the Web and the Digital Publishing World less open and more controlled by the big companies, and that’s what is going to happen in the short term.

 We’re still at the beginning of the beginning of a new Publishing Era where people will enjoy more content in more ways, and where content will freely flow in even more ways.

 The DRM is just a vain attempt of the archaic content companies to protect their old and endangered business models, but the good news is that, thanks to the quick evolution of digital technologies, something new is on the horizon.

 In that regard, in a world where very few companies are going to control — because of the DRM — the way we read, share and enjoy our books, the Renaissance Of Publishing is not only inevitable, but also foreseeable; and it’s important to know it’s coming, regardless of the above described intricated issues.

 Let the Content Flow: this is the mantra of our company, which makes money by partnering with all the people willing to let their content flow without any DRM or any other constraints, in order to have the biggest possible reach and to be enjoyed in any way from other people all around the world.

-Our partners are authors, self publishers, independent publishers, small-presses, creative people, people who are willing to innovate.
+Our partners are authors, self-publishers, independent publishers, small-presses, creative people, people who are willing to innovate.
 People who are passionate about their job and happy to find new solutions and try new technologies.
 People who are not afraid to change the status quo.
 People who are happy to experiment and move quickly, people who like combining and recombining everything that came before in order to find something better.
-People who are willing to disrupt an industry full of companies that lack the agility to develop a modern business model while the only thing they manage to do is to resort to the DRM to try to stop the coming wave.